WilliamBattsIII/doubleword/doc/ISA.md

 ### 0x2D: rjmp (relative jump)
 ### 0x2E: rlac (calculate absolute address from relative address)
 ### 0x2F: call (call subroutine)
+Opcode: `101111`

+Instruction-specific bitfield use?: No

+Function: Calls a subroutine, with the address stored in the `src` operand.
+The value of `%pc + 4` (i.e., the instruction directly after) is pushed on the stack.
 ### 0x30: rcall (relative call)
+Opcode: `110000`

+Instruction-specific bitfield use?: No

+Function: Calls a subroutine located at a (signed) relative address stored in the `src` operand.
+The return address (`%pc + 4`) is pushed on the stack.

+Modifies flags?: No
 ### 0x31: rsvd (Reserved instruction)
+Opcode: `110001`

+Instruction-specific bitfield use?: n/a

+Function: Not yet defined - this instruction does not have any specific function and will cause an error if executed.

+Modifies flags?: n/a